giobirkelund/Recipe-Genie-Alexa-Skill/README.md

 # What it does
-Recipe Genie will find food or drink recipes that use the ingredients you have in your kitchen while using as many of your ingredients as possible.
+Recipe Genie is Amazon Alexa skill powered by voice and visuals that will find food or drink recipes that use the ingredients you have in your kitchen while using as many of your ingredients as possible.
 This way, you can combine your ingredients into a delicious recipe, and avoid throwing away leftover ingredients.
 # Devpost Submission
 As part of my DevPost submission for the Amazon Alexa Beyond Voice hackathon, I incoporated APL (Amazon Presentation Language) so that recipe genie would have a visual display for alexa devices with screens.
 Check out the links below for the submission and a video demo!
 * [Devpost submission](https://devpost.com/software/recipe-genie)